cole-maxwell/vhdl/hauck_dehon/structural_2_input_mux/README.md

 Description-------------

-VHDL Structural description of a 2-input multiplexer.
+Structural description of a 2-input multiplexer.

 VHDL example code from Listing 6.1 from the textbook 'Reconfigurable Computing' by Hauck and Dehon.